-Dr. Sarvepalli Radhakrishnan: 13 Interesting Facts about him
+Dr. Sarvepalli Radhakrishnan: 13 Facts to know about first Vice-President and second President of independent India

-- He was knighted in 1931 and since then till the attainment of Independence he was addressed as Sir Sarvepalli Radhakrishnan.
+3. He was knighted in 1931 and since then till the attainment of Independence, he was addressed as Sir Sarvepalli Radhakrishnan.
 But after independence, he came to be known as Dr. Sarvepalli Radhakrishnan.
 In 1936, he was named as Spalding Professor of Eastern Religions and Ethics at the University of Oxford.
 Also, elected as the Fellow of the All Souls College.

-- In 1952, he became the first Vice President of Independent India and in 1962, he became the second President of India.
+5. In 1952, he became the first Vice President of India and in 1962, he became the second President of independent India.

-- He was awarded Bharat Ratna in 1952.
-In 1954, he received German “Order pour le Merite for Arts and Science” and in 1961 the Peace Prize of the German Book Trade.
+6. He was awarded Bharat Ratna (the highest civilian award in India) in 1954.
+In 1954, he received the German “Order pour le Merite for Arts and Science” and in 1961 the Peace Prize of the German Book Trade.
 In 1963, he also received the Order of Merit and in 1975, the Templeton prize for promoting the notion of “a universal reality of God that embraced love and wisdom for all people”.
-And amazing is that he had donated the entire prize money to the Oxford University.
+And amazing is that he had donated the entire prize money to Oxford University.

-- Let us tell you that in the memory of Dr. Radhakrishnan, the Oxford University started the Radhakrishnan Chevening Scholarships and the Radhakrishnan Memorial Award.
+9. Let us tell you that in the memory of Dr. Radhakrishnan, Oxford University started the Radhakrishnan Chevening Scholarships and the Radhakrishnan Memorial Award.

-- One more thing which we can't forget about him is that when he became the President of India, he accepted only Rs.
-2500 out of Rs 10,000 salary and remaining amount was donated to the Prime Minister's National relief Fund every month.
+12. One more thing which we can't forget about him is that when he became the President of India, he accepted only Rs.
+2500 out of Rs 10,000 salary and the remaining amount was donated to the Prime Minister's National Relief Fund every month.